 They record opens, downloads, and revokes, so senders can track email status and get notified when recipients interact with messages.

-These audit trails are vital for compliance, especially in financial services and other highly regulated areas.
+These audit trails support compliance expectations, especially in financial services and other highly regulated sectors.

 Security Phrases